laravel/docs/helpers.md

 <a name="method-number-ordinal"></a>
 #### `Number::ordinal()` {.collection-method}

-The `Number::ordinal` method helps express numbers in their ordinal form:
+The `Number::ordinal` method returns a number's ordinal representation:

     use Illuminate\Support\Number;